 Cesar Chavez Public Charter Schools for Public Policy (the "School") was incorporated in February 1998 as a not-for-profit school located in Washington, DC to provide public education, foster educational innovation and reform, inspire young people to become involved in public policy, and develop and improve the quality of schools and curricula.
-The School was approved by the District of Columbia Public Charter School Board to operate a charter school in the District of Columbia.
+The School was approved by the District of Columbia Public Charter School Board ("PCSB") to operate a charter school in the District of Columbia.
 The contract was originally dated September 2, 1998, and has since been renewed on August 29, 2013 for an additional 15 years.
 The contract will remain in effect unless terminated sooner in accordance with the contract.
-During the school year 2016-2017, the School received funding to service 1,275 students residing in the District of Columbia in grades six through twelve.
+In December 2017, the PCSB voted to close down the Parkside middle school campus due to academic performance.
+The school will be closed over a three year period, closing one grade a year until final closure in June of 2020.
+During the school year 2017-2018, the School received funding to service 1,177 students residing in the District of Columbia in grades six through twelve.